top of page

 Updated: Feb 4

-Are we just that… self-employed and there’s the end of the story?
-Are we entrepreneurs?
-Are we independent contractors?
-Are we 1099ers?
-Are we freelancers?
-Sole proprietors?
+Are you just that… self-employed, and there’s the end of the story?
+Are you an entrepreneur?
+Are you an independent contractor?
+Are you a 1099er?
+Freelancer?
+Sole proprietor?

 Oh, the identities you’ll go!